agshumate/Liftoff/README.md

 By default, a gene (or other parent feature) will only be considered mapped successfully if the alignment coverage and sequence identity in the chlild features (usually exons/CDS) is > 50%.
 The alignment coverage threshold can be changed with the -a option.
 Any genes mapping with a coverage below the threshold will be present in the GFF file with the tag partial_mapping=True.
 The sequence identity threshold can be changed with the -s option.
 Any genes mapping with a lower sequence identity will be present in the GFF file with the tag low_identity=True.

 For chromosome-scale assemblies of the same species, performing the lift over chromosome by chromosome is much faster.
+This is also strongly recommended for repetitive/polyploid genomes.
 This option can be enabled by providing a  comma seperated file chroms.txt with corresponding chromosome names with the -chroms argument.
 Each line of the file should follow {ref_chrom_name},{target_chrom_name} for each pair of corresponding chromosomes.
 For example, a lift over from a Genbank human assembly to a Refseq human assembly would have the following chroms.txt file.
  ```
 chr1,NC_000001.10
 chr2,NC_000002.11